Spinach Tiger

 What do you need to make this butternut squash soup?

-You need a beautiful, roasted butternut squash, a can of coconut milk, freshly ground ginger, turmeric and some heat.
-I use piment d’espelette.
-You could use a dash of cayenne pepper, but I find that can be harsh if not used properly, so go gently.
-If I still find the soup a little to thick I’ll add a small amount of water or broth if available.
+If I still find the soup a little too thick I’ll add a small amount of water or broth if available.
 Salt and pepper are a must, and if you like to garnish soup, as I do, add some fried sage and toasted almonds.
 You could also add in some arils from a pomegranate!
 Arils are great in a spicy soup, balancing out the heat and adding a fun texture.

-What coconut milk do I use for True Food Butternut Squash Soup?
+What Coconut Milk do I use for True Food Butternut Squash Soup?

 I use the organic coconut milk from Trader Joe’s.
 It works beautifully.
 Coconut cream will be too rich.
 I have a friend who adds a banana to his butternut squash soup instead of coconut milk.
 He says it comes out very creamy and you don’t taste the banana.
 If anyone does that, please let me know how that goes.